marb61a/Course-Notes/Misc/SEO/Technical SEO.md

   - FCP First Contentful Paint
     - This measures the time it takes from an initial request of a page until the time some content appears in the viewport
     - Content in this case means text, images, anything visible counts as content
-    - FCP is the time taken from request until hings appear on screen
+    - FCP is the time taken from request until things appear on screen
     - FCP should be equal to or below 1.8 seconds to qualify as a good user experience
   - LCP or Largest Contentful Paint
     - This is very similar to FCP